Hoang-Trung-Le/UTSCapstone_Quadcopter/README.md

 # Capstone
-MATLAB program to control Quadcopter
+MATLAB code and Simulink to simulate and animate the Quadcopter with cascade PID controller.